pndurette/presto-report/README.md

 **Last month's report to** `./artifacts/<report>.pdf`:

 Emailing is optional.
-Mount the `artifact` directory to access your report:
+Mount the `/artifacts` directory from the container to access your report:

 ```bash
 docker run --rm --privileged --env-file .env \